- November 3, 2017

 Being a Project Manager is not easy, especially when it comes to managing a team comprising of remote workers.
 You have to juggle between different tasks and deal with varied locations and time zones, in which your employees work.
 In this case, particularly useful are special tools which help in managing a remote team and its productivity.
-Today TimeCamp presents a short guide on the top 10 tools for tracking remote team’s productivity.
+Today TimeCamp presents a short guide to the top 10 tools for tracking remote team’s productivity.

 You can also check out TimeCamp integrations for other tools!